Montgomery Blair: Early life and education

 Blair was born in Franklin County, Kentucky, site of the state capital of Frankfort.
-His father, Francis Preston Blair, Sr., was editor of the Washington Globe and a prominent figure in the Democratic Party during the Jacksonian era.
+His father, Francis Preston Blair, Sr., was editor of The Washington Globe and a prominent figure in the Democratic Party during the Jacksonian era.
 As a boy, Montgomery "often listened to the talk of his father and Andrew Jackson."

-Blair graduated from the United States Military Academy in 1835, but after a year's service in the Seminole War, he left the Army, married Caroline Rebecca Buckner of Virginia, and began studying law at Transylvania University in Lexington, Kentucky.
-Blair began to practice law in 1839 at St Louis, Missouri, working as a United States district attorney.
+Blair graduated from the United States Military Academy at West Point.
+After a year of service in the Seminole War, however, he left the U.S. Army, married Caroline Rebecca Buckner of Virginia, and began studying law at Transylvania University in Lexington, Kentucky.

+Career

+Blair began to practice law in 1839 in St. Louis, Missouri.
+He served as U.S. District Attorney from 1839 to 1843 and later as judge of the court of common pleas from 1843 to 1849.
 After the death of his first wife, Carolina, in 1844, he later married Mary Elizabeth Woodbury, daughter of Levi Woodbury.

-After serving as United States district attorney (1839–43) and later as judge of the court of common pleas (1843–1849), Blair moved to Maryland in 1852 and devoted himself to law practice principally in the United States Supreme Court.
-He was United States Solicitor in the Court of Claims (1855–58) and was associated with George T. Curtis as counsel for the plaintiff in the Dred Scott v.
-Sandford case of 1857.
+Blair moved to Maryland in 1852 and devoted himself to the practice of law, principally in the Supreme Court of the United States.
+He was United States Solicitor in the Court of Claims from 1855 to 1858.

-Career

 The Blairs, like many other nationalist Democrats, but unusual for politicians from the border states, had abandoned the Democratic Party in the wake of the Kansas–Nebraska Act and had been among the founding leaders of the new Republican Party.
 Four years after Blair switched political parties, President Buchanan removed Blair from his position as Solicitor of the United States Court of Claims in 1858.
-In 1860, Blair took an active part in the presidential campaign on behalf of Abraham Lincoln.
-After his election, Lincoln appointed Blair to his cabinet as Postmaster General in 1861.
-Lincoln expected Blair, who advocated taking a firm stance with the southern states, to help balance more conciliatory members of his cabinet.
-While Postmaster-General, Blair instituted a uniform rate of postage and free delivery in cities.
-Blair also began the sale of money orders by post offices to reduce the mailing of currency to reduce post office robberies.
-He also called for the First International Postal Conference, which was held in Paris in 1863 and began the process that led to the Universal Postal Union.